-This course covers the exploration of specialized imaging modalities.
+This course covers the exploration of specialized imaging modalities and covers the concepts and theories of equipment operations and their integration for medical diagnosis.

 RADR 2266 Practicum I 2 Hours (0-0-20)

 This course is a practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 This is an unpaid learning experience.
 Prerequisite: RADR 1261